 Benefits of Dermoscopy

-- Abstain from wearing makeup, nail polish and skin tanning products for a week prior to treatment
+- Abstain from wearing makeup, nail polish, and skin tanning products for a week before the treatment.

-- Avoid prolonged sun exposure as this can cause moles to look a bit different
+- Avoid prolonged sun exposure as it can cause moles to look a bit different.

 - Wear loose clothes on the day of the treatment.

 You will be given the outcomes of the Dermoscopy examination a few hours after the procedure.

 It only takes around 30 to 40 minutes.

 Generally, Dermoscopy mole evaluation is a non-invasive method and depends on optics and microscopy.
 It does not require tissue excision, so there is no pain.